 We find ORA’s recommendation to reduce Cal-Am’s volume forecasts in each of its districts by 387.7% to be drastic and do not find a reasonable basis for such a reduction.
 Cal-Am acknowledges that there were errors in recorded purchased water volumes in its workpaper for the Sacramento district but explains that it subsequently corrected these errors and that the errors never had any impact on the forecasted purchased water costs.
 ORA’s methodology is likely to significantly underestimate purchased water costs.
 The difference between adopted and recorded purchased water costs are tracked in the MCBA.
 To the extent there are differences between the adopted and recorded costs, customers would be credited or surcharged the difference.
 ORA’s methodology is likely to result in a large surcharge to be collected from customers in the future.
 ORA also does not address the impact its recommendation would have on Cal-Am’s supply mix.

 We have reviewed and find Cal-Am’s purchased water forecasts for the TY to be reasonable with the exception of modifications to certain purchased water unit costs described below.
 Cal-Am must substantiate its purchased water costs in its MCBA filing.
 Therefore, we do not find it necessary for Cal-Am to provide additional documentation regarding its purchased water costs at this time.
 In response to ORA’s data requests, Cal-Am provided updated purchased water unit prices.
 Cal-Am indicated that it was amenable to updating these numbers in its hundred-day update but did not do so.
 We find that Cal-Am’s forecasts should be modified to reflect the updated purchased water unit costs in Cal-Am’s data responses to ORA found at Attachment 3 to Exh.
 ORA-4.
+To the extent that these costs were subsequently modified in an advice letter filing approved by the Commission, Cal-Am may use the most recent costs authorized by the Commission.
+Cal-Am may incorporate all approved 2017 purchased water costs in its revenue requirement.
+Any costs approved for 2018 and beyond should continue to be recovered through purchase water offset surcharges until the next GRC.

 Chemicals